ciselab/Guided-MT-Code2Vec/scripts/experiment-creator/templates/INSTRUCTIONS.md

 Follow the instructions in [the github repository](https://github.com/ciselab/Guided-MT-Code2Vec) to obtain it.

 The default for the experiment is `latest` but the replication package will have one specified.

+## Models

+At the moment, things are a bit hardcoded for the `saved_model_iter8.release` model.
+It could happen that you have to adjust the code2vec-touching code to move to different models.